-There's an analysis of suffering and stress called dependent co-arising, which describes all the different factors that, based on ignorance, give rise to stress and suffering.
-Half of them, including the three types of fabrication, come prior to sensory contact.
+There's an analysis of suffering and stress called dependent co-arising and it talks about all the different factors that give rise to stress and suffering.
+Half of them come even before sensory contact.
 Even before you see something or hear something, the mind is already primed to create suffering out of it-if it's operating under the power of ignorance.
 What we're doing here is learning how to bring knowledge to those processes so that we're no longer priming ourselves for suffering and stress.
 We're priming ourselves to put an end to it.

-Which is in line with our original intention: We want to be able to see why the actions we do for the sake of happiness end up leading to stress and how we can change those ways, so that we can actually act in a way that leads to true happiness.
+Which is in line with our original intention.
+We want to be able to see why the actions we do for the sake of happiness end up leading to stress and how we can change those ways, so that we can actually act in a way that leads to true happiness.
 We break things down into very simple components so that we can manage them.
 We realize that this is a problem we can manage.
-That's the good news of the Buddha's teachings: that even though we may be causing ourselves stress and suffering, we can put an end to it.
-If our suffering really were caused by things outside that were beyond our power, then there'd be no hope.
+That's the good news of the Buddha's teachings: that even though we may be causing ourselves stress and suffering, it's good to know that because it means that we can put an end to it.
+If our suffering really was caused by things outside that were beyond our power then there'd be no hope.

-Or if it were caused by things we were doing that we couldn't change, there'd be no hope, either.
+Or if it was caused by things we were doing that we couldn't change, there'd be no hope, either.
 But here we're making choices.
 We're probably not making them all that wisely, but we do have some wisdom.
 We do have some discernment.
-It's just a matter of applying it, giving it a foundation here in the present moment, and then really using it to look carefully to see: Where are we creating unnecessary stress and suffering for ourselves?
-What can we do to change?
-It's by using our wisdom and discernment with these basic, immediate things, exercising them with these questions, that they develop and grow.

-When the mind is well-settled and well-centered like this, it fosters a sense of well-being.
+It's just a matter of applying it, giving it a foundation here in the present moment and then really using it to look carefully to see: Where are you creating unnecessary stress and suffering for yourself?
+What can you do to change?
+When the mind is well settled and well centered like this, it fosters a sense of well-being.
 That sense of well-being is important.
-If, when you're feeling down on yourself and you're already feeling uncomfortable inside, you'll do nothing but criticize yourself, and that can be a dead end.
-But when the mind feels at ease, with a sense of fullness and well-being here in the present moment, then you can bring up the fact that you've got some habits here that are not all that skillful, and you're in the mood to tell yourself, "Let's do something about them."
+If you sit here and criticize yourself when you're feeling down on yourself, that doesn't help.
+But when the mind feels at ease, with a sense of fullness and well-being here in the present moment, then you can bring up the fact that you've got some habits here that are not all that skillful.
+Let's do something about them.
 The mind is then a lot more willing to listen and to work on the problem.

 So these are our basic skills.
 These are our basic components into which we break things down so that we can understand how we can put them back together in a better way.
 Then the things that we tend to cling to, the habits we tend to fall into over and over again that are leading to suffering and stress: We can take them apart.
-We can then put everything back together again in a better way that turns into a path that, unlike our normal life, doesn't just keep going around and around and around and around in feedback loops.
-This is a path that actually goes someplace: someplace that's really worth going to.
+And then we can put everything back together again a better way that turns into a path that, unlike our normal life, doesn't just keep going around and around and around and around.
+It actually goes someplace: someplace that's really worth going to.
 And here again, this is where conviction is important.